Dkerker/kaggle-bank-binary-classifier-visualization/README.md

 # Binary Bank Classifier Prediction & Visualization

-This project analyzes a dataset of bank customers to predict the likelihood of them subscribing to a bank term deposit.
+This project analyzes a Kaggle dataset (https://www.kaggle.com/competitions/playground-series-s5e8/overview) of bank customers to predict the likelihood of them subscribing to a bank term deposit.
 It involves data cleaning, exploratory data analysis, training a Random Forest classification model, and deploying an interactive web application using Streamlit to visualize the results.

 The primary goal is to build a reliable binary classification model and present the findings in an accessible, user-friendly interface.